vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-versions.md

 1.1.0, 2.1.1.

-The standard Semantic Versioning precedence is used where it is needed (e.g. see the section Access Control and Versioning).
+The standard Semantic Versioning precedence is used where it is needed (e.g. see the section [RDE Type Versions and RDE Access Control](#rde-type-versions-and-rde-access-control)).
 For example, 1.0.0
 \< 2.0.0 \< 2.1.0 \< 2.1.1 .

 Note: RDEs do not support additional versioning labels for pre-releases,